noirello/bonsai/docs/tutorial.rst

     - 1 (one): searching only one tree level under the Base DN.
     - 2 (sub): searching of all entries at all levels under and th Base DN.

-The third paramter is a standard LDAP filter string.
+The third parameter is a standard LDAP filter string.
 The result will be a list of LDAPEntry objects or an empty list, if no object is found.

     >>> conn = client.connect()